President & Chief Executive Officer

 IBHS Research Center

 Dr. Giammanco received a bachelor’s degree in Atmospheric Science from the University of Louisiana at Monroe in 2002, where he was also a pitcher for their NCAA baseball team.
 He also holds a masters degree in Atmospheric Science, as well as a Ph.D. in Wind Science and Engineering both from Texas Tech University.
-During his doctoral studies he was appointed as a National Science Foundation – Integrative Graduate Education Training Fellow, and served as an intern at NOAA’s Hurricane Research Division in Miami.
-He is currently appointed as a Faculty Associate at Texas Tech University where he will continue to support the operations of the Texas Tech University Hurricane Research Team’s Hurricanes at Landfall Project.
+He also completed a post-doctoral research fellowship at Texas Tech University examining the wind flow characteristics of tropical cyclones.
+During his doctoral studies he was appointed as a National Science Foundation – Integrative Graduate Education and Research Training Fellow, and served as an intern at NOAA’s Hurricane Research Division in Miami.
+In addition to his position at IBHS, he is currently appointed as an Adjunct Faculty Research Associate at Texas Tech University.

 Susan Baxter Gibson